J0/phoenix_gen_socket_client/README.md

 )
 ```

 For `transport_module` you can pass any module which implements the `Phoenix.Channels.GenSocketClient.Transport` behaviour.
-Out of the box, you have the module `Phoenix.Channels.GenSocketClient.Transport.WebsocketClient` available.
+Out of the box, you have the module `Phoenix.Channels.GenSocketClient.Transport.WebSocketClient` available.

 The code above will start another process where the `init/1` function of the `callback_module` is invoked.
 This function needs to provide the initial state and the socket url.